Skip to content

 • The black granite gorge section is best appreciated from an eddy, not a moving raft.

 The logistics tradeoff: Overnight trips require camping gear, a groover, and food for two days.
 Camping gear transported in dry bags on a raft is not complicated, but it's more to organize than a day trip.
-You'll also need your permit to specify the campsite.
+Your campsite is assigned by the River Ranger at launch — it isn't chosen in advance on recreation.gov.

 Shuttle Logistics